lcoats/dhnotes/pages/journals.md

 increase awareness and understanding of the role of play in learning and human development and the ways in which play illuminates cultural history.

+[**Archive Journal**](www.archivejournal.net) is an open-access, peer-reviewed journal about the use and theory of archives and special collections in higher education.
+Digital collections, objects, methods, and processes, as well as new media are frequent topics.
+An interdisciplinary and cross-professional forum, the journal publishes work by departmental faculty, librarians, and archivists to discuss and forge connections among archival projects (virtual as well as analog) and the communities producing them.

 [**ASAP/Journal**](http://www.artsofthepresent.org/#!about/c3aa), the scholarly
 journal of The Association for the Study of the Arts of the Present, is a forum for groundbreaking scholarship that examines the range and significance of the